 Where can I get foreign currency pricing or additional information on the value of CurrencyShares?

 Guggenheim Investments provides the spot price of each foreign currency held by the CurrencyShares Trusts in real-time on this web site.
+The spot price is the current price at which a particular security can be bought or sold at a specified time and place.
 The indicative value will also be provided on a real-time and delayed basis along with other product information, including a delayed last trade and the number of currency units per share.